Skip to main content

 Agent Type: Virus

-Description: Influenza A viruses are segmented, negative sense, single-stranded RNA viruses in the Orthomyxoviridae family.
+Description: Influenza A viruses are segmented, negative-sense, single-stranded RNA viruses in the Orthomyxoviridae family.
 Influenza A viruses are divided based on the nature of the glycoproteins present on the envelope, haemagglutinin (HA) and neuraminidase (NA).
 Variation in the surface antigens allows Influenza A viruses to have a broad host range, including humans and other animals.
 Only three of the 16 HA subtypes (H1, H2, and H3) and two of the 9 NA subtypes (N1 and N2) have established stable human lineages since the 1918 pandemic.
 Pandemics, epidemics, localized outbreaks, and sporadic cases have been caused by influenza A viruses, including High Pathogenic Avian Influenza (HPAI) strains.
 While many strains produce mild symptoms such as headache, sore throat, cough, and sneezing, at-risk populations can experience pulmonary complications, myocarditis, and pericarditis.
 Secondary bacterial pneumonia after influenza is one of the leading causes of mortality worldwide.

 Host Range: Includes avian, swine, and primates, including humans, and can be broader depending on strain.